MicrosoftDocs/customer-insights/ci-docs/data/integrate-d365-apps.md

 - Your Customer Insights - Data environment is set up for individual customers.
 Linking isn't supported for business (B2B) environments.

 > [!NOTE]
-> Customer Insights - Data environments that are configured to write output to a private data lake aren't supported.
+> Automatic linking isn't supported when Customer Insights - Data output is configured to use your own Azure Data Lake Storage.

 ## Link to a customer profile